onejs/one/next.md

     - were using Compat version from react-navigation seems to not work directly on web, need to fix/document

   - native
+    - Tabs.Screen href shouldn't be necessary (see docs on Tabs / Tabs examples)
     - large test suite + supports 1000 most popular dependencies
     - better hmr
     - better rebuild module caching
     - symbolicator

   - web
+    - vercel and cloudflare deploy options working/documented
+      - vercel using build output api
     - faster route matching, regex routers can be faster than trie
       - see handleRequest file, npm radix3 or rou3

 ---

 # backlog

-- Tabs.Screen href shouldn't be necessary (see docs on Tabs / Tabs examples)

 - hot reload vite.config changes